hiptest/hiptest-publisher/README.md

 hiptest-publisher --token=<YOUR TOKEN> --language=ruby --framework=minitest
 ```

-When publishing, you'll notice that a file called ``actionwords_signature.yaml``.
+When publishing, you'll notice a file called ``actionwords_signature.yaml``.
 Store this file in your code repository, it will be used to [handle updates of the action word](docs/upgrading_actionwords.md).

 For more information on the available options, use the following command: